 As I was flipping through some old pictures in my mom’s phone, I was inclined to write a blog post about my journey through the last three years.
 One of the things most girls fear when going to college is the weight gain.
 With unlimited access to food through the all-you-can-eat buffet and late night snacks, it is not surprising that a majority of college freshmen gain weight during their first year.
 It’s almost considered a natural phenomenon.
 Well, for me, it was the opposite.
 I guess when that anxiety goes overboard the scale can shift the opposite direction.
 When I first left home for my first year in college, I was determined to live the way I have always wanted to live.
 I confined myself to a very strict schedule of exercising every morning, never eating until I was full, and, of course, never eating after 7pm.
 I wanted to be thin.
-Whenever there was food involved, I often made an excuse that I had a stomach ache.
+Whenever there was food involved, I often made an excuse that I had a stomachache.
 I was constantly worried about my appearance; whether I’ve gained a pound, whether certain clothes made me look fat, how people see me.
 It is completely normal to feel self-conscious when moving to a new environment, trying to make a good impression and finding your place in the new world.
 But once you get so tied down by it, it can consume your life and keep you from seeing what lies beyond just the physical.

 Things started going as I had planned, as people complimented on my “disciplined way of living,” asking me for health advice.
 For once in my life, I felt confident about my appearance.
-I felt accepted and so I was able to accept myself.
+I felt accepted, so I was able to accept myself.
 As I started shedding pounds, compliments continued, and so did my lifestyle.
 I noticed that I had less energy than before, but that was okay with me.
 Anything was better than going back to my old self.
 I was terrified of gaining back the weight.

 Down it went.
 One…two…five…ten…fifteen.
 It was never enough.
 I was never done – never satisfied.
 But I started seeing changes in my body.
 Most significantly, I stopped having menstruation.
 That should have taught me a lesson that what I was doing wasn’t healthy – that my body couldn’t handle it anymore.
 But I denied that my weight had anything to do with it.
 Upon my mom’s urge, I went to see a gynecologist, who advised me to cut down on exercising, eat healthy, and relax a little.
 I thought that was ridiculous, and it to me sounded basically like she was telling me to get lazy and fat.
-The doctor herself was a tall, skinny lady, and coming from her, it all sounded too hypocritical.
+The doctor herself was a tall and skinny woman, and coming from her, it all sounded too hypocritical.
 It was unfair.
-I tried to convince her that I have a hormonal imbalance, and I convinced her to prescribe me Premarin, which contains conjugated estrogens.
-I was certain that I knew my body best than anyone else and I didn’t want anyone to tell me how to take care of it.
+I tried to convince her that I may have a hormonal imbalance, and I convinced her to prescribe me Premarin, which contains conjugated estrogens.
+I was certain that I knew my body better than anyone else and I didn’t want anyone to tell me how to take care of it.
 I was just starting to feel comfortable with my body and in control over my weight, and I wasn’t ready to give that up.
 Not now.

 A year went by.
 The problem remained.
 My anxiety aggravated and it soon consumed my thoughts.
 I started researching about different diseases that can lead to amenorrhea.
 Can it be cancer?
 Premature menopause?
 Will I ever be able to have a child?
 What’s wrong with me?